wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    1 TB is allocated to OneLake storage.

-   64 capacity unit (CU)s allow consumption of 64x60 CU seconds every minute when "experiences" are run.
+   64 capacity units (CUs) allow consumption of 64x60 CU seconds every minute when "experiences" are run.

    PROTIP: When the capacity consumption exceeds its size, Microsoft slows down the experience similar to slowing down CPU performance.